KalinNonchev/azimuthpy/README.md

 ---

-`azimuthpy` is a lightweight Python package that enables seamless integration with the [Azimuth](https://azimuth.hubmapconsortium.org/) reference mapping framework from the Satija Lab, using [rpy2](https://rpy2.github.io/).
+`azimuthpy` is a lightweight Python package that enables seamless integration with the [Azimuth](https://azimuth.hubmapconsortium.org/) reference mapping framework using [rpy2](https://rpy2.github.io/).
 It allows you to map single-cell RNA-seq datasets (in Python `AnnData` format) to Azimuth references **without leaving Python**.

 - Supports direct `AnnData` ➔ `Seurat` conversion
-- Maps queries using `Azimuth::MapQuery()`
 - Pulls predictions and annotations back into `AnnData.obs`
 - Fully in-memory, no saving intermediate files